gryor/wilu/README.md

 * library: a boolean, which turns the target into a static library.
 The output name is changed into 'libname.a'
 * shared: a boolean, which turns a library target into a shared library.
 The output name is changed into 'libname.so.version' and symbolic links will be generated.
+* variables: object of variables where the keys are the variable names.
+Each property is turned into 'key= value'.
+This allows to specify a modifier to the equal sign, e.g. ':' or '?'.
+* commands: array of commands to be executed after linking